zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-Overall error rate of the linear model is 44% with an absolute improvement of 5% over the null model’s error rate.
-On average, its true positive rate is about 91% and its false positive rate is about 78%.
+Overall error rate of the linear model is 44%, with an absolute improvement of 5% over the null model’s error rate.
+On average, its true positive rate is about 90% and its false positive rate is about 78%.

 In addition to the linear regression model, KNN regression model was also performed to predict the viral status of articles using the same approach of regressing first and thresholding next.
-From the table 3.3 it can be seen that KNN model had very similar results to the linear regression model.
+From the table 3.3 it can be seen that KNN model has very similar results to the linear regression model, except that the optimal value of K for true positive rate is different from values for error rate and false positive rate.
+Thus, KNN is more sensitive to the choosing of a specific K.

 <table>